 Solid waste generated under each alternative would increase during construction activities before returning to near baseline levels over the long-term.
 Each alternative includes the construction and maintenance of mission support facilities and infrastructure that would increase C&D waste in the short-term.
 Solid waste generated from training and operations under each alternative would represent only a slight increase under each alternative.
-The Georgia coastal region has remaining public C&D capacity of more than 26 million cubic yards and a municipal solid waste capacity of more than 20 million cubic yards (GA DCA 2010b).
-Therefore, adverse impacts to solid waste disposal associated with each of the action alternatives would be short-term and minimal.
+The Georgia coastal region has remaining public C&D capacity of more than 26 million cubic yards and a municipal solid waste capacity of more than 20 million cubic yards and a municipal solid waste disposal associated with each of the action alternatives would be short-term and minimal.